meteor/react-packages/docs/meteor-data.md

 - [`ReactiveVar`](http://docs.meteor.com/#/full/reactivevar_pkg) - store a single value reactively
 - Many packages on Atmosphere that provide other data, like geolocation

-## ReactMeteorData
+## The ReactMeteorData mixin

 In order to make it easy to use these data sources together with React components, we have created a React mixin called `ReactMeteorData`.
-Once you have added this mixin to your component, you can define an extra method called `getMeteorData`.
-Inside `getMeteorData`, you can access `this.props`, `this.state` and any reactive data from Meteor.
+Once you have added this mixin to your component, you can define a method called `getMeteorData` on your component.

+Inside `getMeteorData`, you can access `this.props`, `this.state` and any reactive data from Meteor. `getMeteorData` will reactively rerun when the accessed data changes.
 The data this method returns is put on `this.data` so that you can access it from the `render` function.

 ### Examples